Conceptually, how does the Adaptr SDK work?

 Adaptr Curation and SDK Playback

-Via the Adaptr.com website, you must create an application.
-This application will have a set of credentials (a token and secret) that you must provide to the SDK when initializing it.
+Via the Adaptr.com website, you must create a connector.
+This connector will have a set of credentials (a token and secret) that you must provide to the SDK when initializing it.

 Adaptr client libraries

-We also offer source code for complete music player interfaces that make use of the SDKs and can be pasted into an app or used as a model to help you build your own custom interface.
+We also offer source code for complete music player interfaces that make use of the SDKs and can be pasted into a connector or used as a model to help you build your own custom interface.

 Here is what we have available for you: